AndrewBlackwell/GRASP/README.md

 THIS SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 ```

-You can find more information and the full source code on the official [cmdline.h GitHub repository](https://github.com/tanakh/cmdline).
+You can find more info on the [cmdline.h GitHub repository](https://github.com/tanakh/cmdline).

-### Reference Materials
+### References

-For further theoretical grounding and algorithmic details, GRASP draws on foundational work in game theory and regret minimization:
+Some papers and resources that helped with this project:

 - **Harold W. Kuhn** (2007), "Preface to _The Essential John Nash_," Princeton University Press.
 - **Todd W. Neller and Marc Lanctot** (2013), "An Introduction to Counterfactual Regret Minimization."
 - **Martin Zinkevich et al.** (2007), "Regret Minimization in Games with Incomplete Information."
 - **Michael Bowling et al.** (2015), "Heads-Up Limit Hold'em Poker is Solved."
-- **Gabriele Farina et al.** (2017), “Regret Minimization in Behaviorally-Constrained Zero-Sum Games” presented at ICML.
+- **Gabriele Farina et al.** (2017), "Regret Minimization in Behaviorally-Constrained Zero-Sum Games" presented at ICML.
 - **Heinrich & Silver** (2016), "Neural Fictitious Self-Play (NFSP)" and "Deep Counterfactual Regret Minimization" (2018)

-## DEVELOPMENT UPDATES
+## Status Note

-> _The Monte Carlo CFR variants (Chance-Sampled, External-Sampled, Outcome-Sampled) are currently under refinement.
-While the vanilla CFR implementation is fully functional, these methods are still experimental and may exhibit instability in certain edge cases._
+> _The Monte Carlo CFR variants (Chance-Sampled, External-Sampled, Outcome-Sampled) are still being worked on.
+Vanilla CFR is stable and works well, but the Monte Carlo methods might be buggy in some cases._